 - a) The complete name and address of offeror's firm along with the offeror's Tax ID.

 - b) Information on the person the state should contact regarding the proposal.

 - c) Names of critical team members/personnel.

 - d) Addenda acknowledgement.

 - e) Conflict of interest statement.

 - f) Federal requirements.

 - g) Alaska preference qualifications.

-An offeror's failure to address/respond/include these items may cause the proposal to be determined to be non-responsive and the proposal may be rejected.
+An offeror's failure to provide this information may cause the proposal to be determined to non-responsive and rejected.

 SEC.
 4.04 EXPERIENCE AND QUALIFICATIONS (SUBMITTAL FORM B)